 Foreign currency risk is the risk that the value of investments will fluctuate as a result of changes in foreign exchange rates.
 Foreign currency risk derives from investments and deposits denominated in non-Canadian currencies.
-As at March 31, 2020, the investments' mix accounted for approximately 10% of foreign investments exposed to foreign currency risks.
+As at March 31, 2022, the investments' mix included global equity and bond funds which foreign investments expose the Organization's investments to foreign currency risks.
 The finance committee and board of directors manage the foreign currency risk as part of their mandate.